Justadudeinspace/The_Root_Repo/README.md

 - LSposed - (Xposed Framework)

 # Rootless Modifications
-- Shizuku - The Core app needed for all rootless modifications.
+- <a href="https://shizuku.rikka.app/">Shizuku</a> - The Core app needed for all rootless modifications.
 Shizuku grants users a limited access to the adb network on Android devices.

 # Installation Instructions